rickyjcg22/sales_success_prediction/README.md

 ### Performance

-The performance of the Logistic Regression model and its iterations and the Random Forest developed in this work are assessed against the following metrics:
+The performance of the Logistic Regression model, its iterations, and the Random Forest developed in this work are assessed against the following metrics:

 1. Precision - tells how many customers that the model has classified as buying customers actually took the sales offer; highly prioritized because we are tying to reduce wasted calls.
 2. Recall - tells how many customers the model has correctly predicted as buying customers; also a priority since we want to capture buying customers as many as we can to avoid loss in sales opportunities.